 Ten years ago a group of recent graduates from the College of Charleston formed a nonprofit organization to create a venue where local artists could produce and exhibit their work.
 The co-founders named the organization Redux .
 Taken from the Latin reducere, which translates to “brought back” or “restored,” Redux opened with the goal of “redesigning” the local art community.
 From the start, Redux was run by volunteers and still retains a strong support base in the form of program committee members, student interns, special event volunteers, and artists who participate in annual fundraisers such as the Annual Art Auction and Membership Celebration.

 In 2005, thanks to the generosity of the Gaylord and Dorothy Donnelley Foundation, Redux was able to hire its first paid executive director.
 Since then Redux has been able to increase support from foundations, government grants, corporate sponsors, and private donors.
-Redux has received grant funding from South Carolina Arts Commission, Coastal Community Foundation, Darby Family Foundation, Jerry and Anita Zucker Family Endowment Fund, Lowcountry Quarterly Grants and recently, the Andy Warhol Foundation for the Visual Arts.
+Redux has received grant funding from South Carolina Arts Commission, Coastal Community Foundation, Darby Family Foundation, the Joanna Foundation, Jerry and Anita Zucker Family Endowment Fund, Lowcountry Quarterly Grants, the Andy Warhol Foundation for the Visual Arts, and the Suzanne H. Arnold Charitable Fund.
 Corporate sponsors of Redux include Piggly Wiggly Carolina, Bank of America Foundation, Social Wine Bar and Restaurant, Sugar Bake Shop, Paolo’s Gelato, Artist and Craftsman Supply, Fuzzco, Cover 2 Cover, Little Black Book and Art Mag.